department-of-veterans-affairs/vagov-content/pages/life-insurance/closed-programs.md

 [Learn more about PUA](https://www.benefits.va.gov/INSURANCE/docs/2018_VALifeBook.pdf#page=71)<br>

-## What do I do if I have more questions?
+## What should I do if I have more questions?

 Call the VA Insurance Center at <a href="tel:18006698477">800-669-8477</a>.
 Our hours of operation are Monday - Friday, 8:30 a.m - 6:00 p.m.
 ET.